apache/mxnet/tools/core_ml/README.md

 ## Known issues
 These are list of known issues:
-1. Deconvolution layer with padding results in incorrect CoreML predictions.
+1. Converting a deconvolution layer which has padding results in incorrect CoreML predictions.

 ## This tool has been tested on environment with:
 * MacOS - High Sierra 10.13 Beta